 - Goals and objectives are the specific, measurable skills or behaviors that the student will master in one year’s time.
 The student’s progress will be monitored.

 - Related Services are the programs and supports provided so the child can meet their goals.

 - Students will be part of the general education curriculum and included in extracurricular activities as part of being educated in the least restrictive environment .

 - The IEP also addresses assistive technology, behavior considerations, and participation in statewide assessments.

 As part of the IEP process, parents should receive a copy of their procedural safeguards, which includes providing prior written notice and information on resolving disagreements.
-For older students, a transition plan is part of the IEP.
+For students who are 16 or older, a transition plan is part of the IEP.

 Getting ready for an IEP?
 See our Parent Advocacy resources to prepare for the meeting.
 Find More IEP Resources.